Check docker

 docker image ls

-# Show running containers
+# List all running containers

 docker ps